RIKEN-RCCS/llvm-project/README_swpl-2023-1-llvm17-en.md

 3. Generate a Makefile using the cmake command

-      Refer to Building LLVM with CMake (https://llvm.org/docs/CMake.html) for possible parameters to specify.
+      Refer to Building LLVM with CMake (https://llvm.org/docs/CMake.html) for possible parameters to be specified.

       ```
       $ cd build